bennettyardley/permissions-manager/README.md

 # server.py
 Allows an operator to accept or deny requests from users.
 Has error checking incase a user gave bad input and allows the server to send a reason for a denial so the user can change their request.

+# permissionsmanager.pdf
+A PowerPoint presentation explaining the Permissions Manager project

 ## Requirments
 None :D